grinnellm/SpawnIndex/CONDUCT.md

-# Contributor Code of Conduct
+# Contributor code of conduct

 As contributors and maintainers of this project, we pledge to respect all people who contribute through